johanamagnusson/hpc_tma881/assignment1/report.markdown

 Under LEAK SUMMARY, we can see that the space we allocated is definitly lost.
 When reading up on valgrid, definitly lost means that there is no pointer to this block when the file is done.
 This is not so strange, since we only allocate the space, but do not use it.

 # Profiling

+##gprof

+gprof predicts that the program will take 1.91 seconds.
+Running the program with bash time gives run time 0.135 seconds which is much faster than predicted. gprof also predicts that col\_sum, row\_sum will and fast\_col\_sum will take respectively 3.25 ms, 3.25 ms and 3.05 ms. This is very close to the result given in the table in section locality (for -O0 and size 1000).

+##gcov

+The lines of code that are run second nesteled for-loop int the sums functions (lines 7, 17 and 27).
+They are all run 200200000 times.
+The reason why the line initializing the loop is run more than the lines insede the code (200000000) is because at the last iteration of the loop, the if statement that terminates the loop is runs and makes sure to skip the code inside the loop.